Holusion/eCorpus/en/_drafts/scene_merge.md

 ## Conclusion

 With the scene file parsing taken care of, diffing and merging is just a matter of applying simple(ish) deep-compare and deep-merge functions.

+We have now published the prototype behind a feature flag to begin in-situ testing.
+We will be able to gather feedback and improve the system as we go.
+The next big milestone will be to contribute the required change to the JSON-schema of voyager scenes to ensure compatibility with the ecosystem.